CasparKielwein/Aaargh/Mechanics.md

 * Hide
 You need to be concealed.
 Make a stealth check to become hidden.
-* Draw and ready items.
-You can generally draw and ready weapons and equipment for both hands with a single Move action.
+* Take a minor action instead

 Movement through difficult terrain requires the character to spend two feet of speed to move one foot of distance.
 This means that shifting out of combat is usually not possible in difficult terrain.

-When using your Move you can spent your Standard Action instead.
+### Minor Actions
+* Draw and ready a single item you have on you.

+### Free Actions
+* Speak a few words
+* Drop prone
+* Drop an item you hold in your hands

 ### Reactions
 * Opportunity Attack:
-If an enemy moves out of an area within your melee reach, you can make a melee Attack against that enemy.
+If target moves out of an area within an enemies melee reach, that enemy can make a melee Attack against the target.

-When using your Reaction you can spend your Standard Action or Move instead.
+Resolve the Opportunity attack before the enemy finishes their movement.

+If a target makes a ranged attack, casts a ranged spell or performs any other action, which leaves them particularly vulnerable, adjcacent enemies can make an opportunity attack just if they moved.

 ## Grappling
 To initiate a grapple you have to have one free hand.